wizbeck/sinatra_catlovers/README.md

-Welcome to the Crazy Cat Lovers Web App!
+# Crazy Cat Lovers
+A web app powered by Sinatra following MVC principles.

 This web app manages content between users, allowing them to add their cats to a website.
 Its a basic user sign up or login to access flow, that displays all cats and allows users to post their cats as well as view other users cats.

+## Prerequisites
 BEFORE RUNNING ANY OF THE BELOW COMMANDS:
 DONT FORGET TO RUN bundle install